 The flavors are all sour, thanks to malic acid, a very tart natural ingredient often used to make sour candies.
 If you can’t find malic acid, you can duplicate the sour taste with easier-to-find citric acid.
 I found some at Walmart.

 You’ll also need super-strength flavoring from LorAnn in whichever flavors you chose to make.
 This is the most popular baking/candy flavoring brand, and you can find it online or in craft stores like Michael’s.
 Each small bottle is 1 dram, which is just under 1 teaspoon, and you’ll need one of those for each flavor.

 Regardless of which flavors you choose to make, the base candy recipe will be the same.
 The hard candy is formed by bringing the sugar solution up to the “hard crack” stage, or the stage where the candy becomes hard and brittle when cool.
 You must get the candy to exactly 300 degrees F, and for that, you’ll need a candy thermometer.

-My Jolly Rancher recipe makes over 60 hard candies.
+My Jolly Rancher hard candy copycat recipe makes over 60 candies.
 When cool, crack the candies apart along their score lines, wrap them up in 4x4-inch cellophane candy wrappers, and you should have more than enough hacked homemade hard candies to fill a candy bowl.